HiSPARC/maintenance/known-issues.rst

 :First Sign: Errors in the |monitor|: :code:`Uncatched exception in job: invalid literal for int() with base 10: 'difference too large'.
 Restarting...`
 :Nagios: **TriggerRate**
-:Determination: Check in the file hisparc/persistent/configuration/HisparcII.ini for the text 'difference to large'.
+:Determination: Check in the file :code:`hisparc/persistent/configuration/HisparcII.ini` for the text :code:`difference to large`.
 :Solution: Check the PC time, make sure that it is set to the current time.
 Check the GPS settings, make sure that it is working and showing the correct GPS time.
 :Effects: Errors in the |hisparc| Monitor and no TriggerRate updates for Nagios.